How to deploy Azure Policy with Bicep

-It has been a while since I wrote about Azure Policy last time, plus recently there was a lot of hype around Bicep, so I decided to give it a try and shed some light on creating and deploying custom Azure policies with that new language.
+It has been a while since I last wrote about Azure Policy, and recently, there was a lot of hype around Bicep, so I decided to give it a try and shed some light on creating and deploying custom Azure policies with that new language.

 Prerequisites

-Also, I recommend that you read through official Bicep documentation to get some notion about this new domain-specific language, which Microsoft promotes as an abstraction over ARM templates and Azure Resource Manager.
+Also, I recommend that you read through the official Bicep documentation to get a sense of this new domain-specific language, which Microsoft promotes as an abstraction over ARM templates and Azure Resource Manager.

 Bicep basics for Azure Policy

-Like JSON-based ARM templates, Bicep is a declarative language that allows you to define desired Azure resource configuration and let Azure Resource Manager do its job of provisioning it.
+Like JSON-based ARM templates, Bicep is a declarative language that allows you to define the desired Azure resource configuration and let the Azure Resource Manager provision it.
 Initially, you had to compile a Bicep file into a regular ARM template to deploy your configuration.
-However, it is not the case anymore as both Azure CLI and Azure PowerShell now support deploying Bicep definitions.
-Note that input parameters for Bicep definitions are still come in the same format as for old-school ARM templates.
+However, this is not the case anymore, as both Azure CLI and Azure PowerShell now support deploying Bicep definitions.
+Note that input parameters for Bicep definitions still come in the same format as for old-school ARM templates.

 Apart from that, as we work with the same Azure service, you should expect that all Azure Policy specifics are applicable regardless of the language you use to define your configurations.
 So, all the tips and tricks you learned about creating, deploying and evaluating Azure Policy are still relevant.

-Speaking of Bicep, you can define a single policy as well as a policy initiative, aka policy set, along with their assignment to a specific scope using the Bicep resource primitive.
+Speaking of Bicep, you can define a single policy and a policy initiative, aka policy set, along with their assignment to a specific scope using the Bicep resource primitive.
 For example, to create a custom Azure Policy, you can define the following resource in your Bicep file:

-As you might notice from that sample, in order for some policy-specific syntax to be valid, you should use backslash as an escape character for single quotation marks.
-Also, you shouldn’t use an additional forward square bracket in the expressions as it will be automatically added to the JSON during the Bicep build.
+As you might notice from that sample, for some policy-specific syntax to be valid, you should use backslash as an escape character for single quotation marks.
+Also, you shouldn’t use an additional forward square bracket in the expressions, as it will be automatically added to the JSON during the Bicep build.

 In the same manner, you can define your custom policy initiative:

-As policy initiatives don’t define any rules, they use the ‘policyDefinitions’ keyword to reference existing policy definitions.
+Policy initiatives don’t define any rules, so they use the ‘policyDefinitions’ keyword to reference existing policy definitions.

 Policy and policy initiative assignments are also pretty straightforward and defined as yet another resource:

-For complete definitions, look into bicep samples in my Azure Policy repository on GitHub.
-Besides, the Bicep product team and the community regularly update and create new sample Bicep definitions for various Azure services, including Azure Policy, so I suggest checking them for additional cases.
+For complete definitions, look into the bicep samples in my Azure Policy repository on GitHub.
+The Bicep product team and the community regularly update and create new sample Bicep definitions for various Azure services, including Azure Policy, so I suggest checking them for additional cases.

 Advanced technics